yaaminiv/yaaminiv.github.io/_posts/2021-01-06-Hawaii-Gigas-Methylation-Analysis.md

 ## Trimming Hawaii data

 I'm starting data analysis for a new(-ish) project!
-[Dr. Maria Hawes at the University of Hawai'i Hilo exposed diploid and triploid adult *C. gigas* to low or ambient pH in a factorial design for six weeks and dissected ctenidia tissue](https://github.com/RobertsLab/project-oyster-oa#changes-in-dna-methylation-in-diploid--triploid-crassostrea-gigas-exposed-to-different-ph-levels-id-haws).
+[Dr. Maria Haws at the University of Hawai'i Hilo exposed diploid and triploid adult *C. gigas* to low or ambient pH in a factorial design for six weeks and dissected ctenidia tissue](https://github.com/RobertsLab/project-oyster-oa#changes-in-dna-methylation-in-diploid--triploid-crassostrea-gigas-exposed-to-different-ph-levels-id-haws).
 Sam extracted DNA from these tissues for WGBS at Zymo.
 Once he got the [sequencing data](https://docs.google.com/spreadsheets/d/1_XqIOPVHSBVGscnjzDSWUeRL7HUHXfaHxVzec-I-8Xk/edit#gid=0), [he ran FastQC](https://robertslab.github.io/sams-notebook/2020/12/06/FastQC-MultiQc-C.gigas-Ploidy-pH-WGBS-Raw-Sequence-Data-from-Haws-Lab-on-Mox.html).
 My goal is to identify differentially methylated loci associated with ploidy and/or ocean acidification in these samples.

 To start, I wanted to trim data with `trimgalore` on `mox`.
 Even though `fastp` works faster, I wanted to use `trimgalore` because that's what we used in the [coral methylation comparison pipeline](https://github.com/hputnam/Meth_Compare/blob/master/code/00.01-DNA-sequence-processing.md).
 I started by downloading the sequence data from `nightingales` into the `gscratch/scrubbed/yaaminiv` directory on `mox`: